Educational Research Institute, Ljubljana (Slovenia),

 This international [online] symposium entitled Making Sense of Radicalization and Violent Extremism brings together some of the leading contemporary scholars working on a range of issues associated with radicalization, violent extremism and terrorism in general.
 Its overall aim is to move beyond the ‘conventional wisdom’ associated with radicalization and violent extremism best represented by many of its well-known slogans, metaphors as well as various thought-terminating clichés.
 Speakers will address a wide range of issues, problems, and challenges existing scholarship leaves either neglected or outrightly ignored.

 The Making Sense of Radicalization and Violent Extremism online symposium will be carried out as a Zoom Webinar.
 This symposium is free and open to the public (with previous registration required).
 After registration, each participant will receive the link to attend this online symposium.
-A detailed program of the symposium will follow.

 Any queries related to this symposium, its program etc. is to be sent to the symposium coordinator Dr Mitja Sardoc (email: firstname.lastname@example.org).